 Morley D, Reeves M. Can we assess physical literacy?
 If so, what, when and how do we assess it?
 National Coaching Conference

 Reeves MJ.
 The 2 Cultures of Sport Blundell ME.
 Sports policy factors leading to international sporting success (SPLISS)

-Bailey R, Cope E, Parnell D, Reeves MJ.
+Bailey RP, Cope E, Parnell D, Reeves MJ.
 2016.
-The human capital model: Realising the benefits of sport and physical activity Sport, Education and Social Policy: The State of the Social Sciences of Sport :135-159 9781315404851 >DOI
+The Human Capital Model: realising the benefits of sport and physical activity Doll-Tepper G, Koenen K, Bailey R. Sport, Education and Social Policy: The State of the Social Sciences of Sport :135-159 Routledge.
+Oxon 9781138223431

 Blundell M, Richards K, Roberts S, McIlroy D, Reeves MJ.
 2014.
 Measuring women and girls sport behaviour and attitude change in Bury :1-75